-It's been a decade since the last guest checked out and the former Sofitel stands as a somber monument to the dramatic downturn in this onetime holiday paradise.
+It’s been more than a decade since the last guest checked out and the former Sofitel stands as a somber monument to the dramatic downturn in this onetime holiday paradise.

-As the city of Detroit appears to descend into a post-apocalyptic nightmare, so too many of the beleaguered metropolis's great buildings are crumbling into dust.
+The city of Detroit is slowly rebuilding itself after filing for bankruptcy five years ago, but even so, many of the beleaguered metropolis’s great buildings are still crumbling into dust.

-Already the grand Statler, Tuller and Madison-Lenox hotels are gone, leaving this stately 1929 art-deco high-rise the sole unoccupied survivor of heritage status.
+Already the grand Statler, Tuller and Madison-Lenox hotels are gone, leaving the Lee Plaza, a stately 1929 art-deco high-rise, the sole unoccupied survivor of heritage status.

 Images from inside reveal its former grandeur and serve as a tragic indictment of this once great city’s spectacular fall from prominence.

 There is hope for the building yet, however: There have been several redevelopment proposals and, in September 2018, crews were spotted installing acrylic glass windows at the plaza.

 Location: 2240 West Grand Boulevard, Detroit, Michigan 42°21′34″N 83°6′6″W

 Is this hotel the world’s greatest construction folly?
 Many say yes.